hipe/tmx/test_support/test/39-quickie/README.md

 # about the regression weights near quickie

-  - the quickie standalone file has a much earlier regression priority. its test node lives outside of the node this file documents.
+  - the quickie standalone file ("onefile") has a much earlier regression priority than that of the quickie "recursive runner". its test node lives outside of the node this file documents.

   - the quickie plugins are much later, intentionally being housed right